-The fire chief is also the Town's Treasurer.
+The Deputy Fire Chief is also the Town's Treasurer.

-NOTE 20 - COMPARATIVE DATA/RECLASSIFICATIONS
+NOTE 19 - COMPARATIVE DATA/RECLASSIFICATIONS

 Comparative total data for the prior year have been presented in selected sections of the accompanying financial statements in order to provide an understanding of the changes in the Town's financial position and operations.
 Also, certain amounts presented in the prior year's data have been reclassified to be consistent with the current year's presentation.